-The Remuneration and Nominations Committee, also composed entirely of independent nonexecutive directors, met three times during 2017.
+The Remuneration and Nominations Committee, also composed entirely of independent nonexecutive directors, met four times during 2018.
 The Chairman of the board chairs this Committee and is considered by the board to have the required knowledge, experience and skills for this position.
 Dr Andre Camilleri, the Senior Independent Director, and Mr Philip Micallef are the other two nonexecutive Directors appointed to sit on the Committee.
 Executive Directors attend meetings by invitation as and when required.

-The main role of this Committee is to assist and advise the board on matters relating to the remuneration of the board and senior management.
-It oversees the ongoing effectiveness of the Group's remuneration policy and, in particular, determines the remuneration of the Chief Executive, Executive Directors, members of the Executive Committee and the Internal Auditor.
+As per the EIOPA Guidelines on Systems of Governance, this Committee is established to exercise competent and independent judgement on the Group's Remuneration policy and its oversight.
+The Committee also assists and advises the board on matters relating to the remuneration of the board and senior management and, in particular, determines the remuneration of the Chief Executive, Executive Directors, members of the Executive Committee and the Internal Auditor.
 The Committee approves the structure and design of any performance related pay schemes and approves annual payments made under this policy.
-It also ensures that the remuneration offered by the Group is sufficient to motivate and retain executives and ensures that the Group attracts and retains the best talent in the industry to maximise shareholder value.

-To this end, salary levels are regularly benchmarked against the industry.
-The Committee also makes sure that all provisions regarding disclosure of remuneration are fulfilled.
+During 2018, a review of the remuneration policy, including a detailed benchmarking exercise, was carried out in line with the objective of ensuring that the remuneration offered by the Group is sufficient to motivate and retain executives, to ensure that the Group attracts and retains the best talent in the industry and to maximise shareholder value.
+The Committee also makes sure that all provisions regarding disclosure of remuneration are fulfilled and that the Remuneration Policy is applied consistently across the Group and complies with legal requirements.
+Furthermore it ensures that material risks at Group level linked to remuneration issues are managed.

-In terms of article 8(1) of the Insurance Business Act and, more specifically, as per Insurance Rulebook's Chapter 2: Fit and Proper Criteria, Notification and Assessment, the Group ensures that all persons who effectively run the undertaking or have other key functions are at all times 'fit and proper' persons.
-The Committee has been assigned the responsibility for overseeing the continuing fitness and properness of such persons and oversees this process on an ongoing basis, in 2017 increasing the cross checks carried out.
+In terms of Article 8(1) of the Insurance Business Act and, more specifically, as per Insurance Rulebook's Chapter 2: Fit and Proper Criteria, Notification and Assessment, the Group ensures that all persons who effectively run the undertaking or have other key functions are at all times 'fit and proper' persons.
+The Committee has been assigned the responsibility for overseeing the continuing fitness and properness of such persons and oversees this process on an ongoing basis.
+The policy was also updated during 2018 to reflect updated MFSA requirements in this area.